Skip to Content

 Understanding Workers' Compensation in Washington State

 Workers' compensation in Washington State provides essential benefits to those injured on the job.
-Administered by the Department of Labor & Industries (L&I), the program aims to help workers recover without the burden of medical bills or lost wages.
+Administered by the Department of Labor and Industries (L&I), the program aims to help workers recover without the burden of medical bills or lost wages.

 Workers' compensation benefits include:

-• Medical Coverage: Payment for hospital visits, surgeries, prescriptions, and physical therapy.
+• Medical coverage: Payment for hospital visits, surgeries, prescriptions, and physical therapy.

-• Disability Benefits: Compensation for permanent partial or total disability resulting from the injury.
+• Disability benefits: Compensation for permanent partial or total disability resulting from the injury.

-• Death Benefits: Financial assistance for families who lose a loved one in a workplace accident.
+• Death benefits: Financial assistance for families who lose a loved one in a workplace accident.

 Common Reasons for Workplace Injuries in Seattle